 The university has to fulfill the following criteria:

-- The university must be an official and recognized part of the national education system.
+- The university must be an official and recognised part of the national education system.

-- The university has to be found on an official list or in an international handbook that is completed by some international organization (e.g. UNESCO).
+- The university has to be found on an official list or in an international handbook that is completed by some international organisation (e.g. UNESCO).